-of Thomas Tredway
+Descendants of Thomas Tredway

 Baltimore Co.
 Families Book, pg.
-650, by Robert W. Barnes: On 10 June 1757, William and Elizabeth Smith conveyed Thomas Treadway, innholder, 160? a.
+650, by Robert W. Barnes - 10 Jun 1757: William and Elizabeth Smith conveyed Thomas Treadway, innholder, 160? a.
 Turkey Hills and Strawberry Hills.
 On 04 May 1759, Thomas and wife Elizabeth (McComas) conveyed to John Goodwin 40 a.
 White Oak Bottom and 70 a.
 Strawberry Hills.
 Also from the same book, pg: 650: On 25 April 1769, Thomas and wife Mary (Gittings) conveyed 50 a.
 Turkey Hills and Strawberry Hills to Joseph Stiles

 1. Daniel Tredway, born: 22 Nov 1724, died: 25 May 1810, married Sarah Norris of Harford Co., Maryland on 02 Aug 1744 in the Spesutiae Church, Upper Node Forrest, Baltimore Co., Maryland, now the Bethel Church, in Harford Co., Maryland.
 Sarah was born on 15 Jan 1727, the daughter of Edward Norris and Hannah Scott.
 Edward Norris mentions his daughter Sarah Treadway in his Will dated 05 December 1761, Baltimore Co., Maryland.
 Sarah Treadway was also the Executor to her fathers Will (Wife of Daniel Treadway).
 Daniel and Sarah had 10 children.
 They all were born on their homestead in the Upper Node Forrest.
 Daniel and Sarah are both buried on their homestead.
 Their children were: Thomas, Daniel, Susan, Nancy, Edward, Hannah, Crispen, John Norris, Mary, Sarah Treadway.

 4. John Tredway, born: 25 Jan 1734, died: 24 Dec 1767, married twice, first to Elizabeth Osborne on 03 Mar 1761 in Baltimore Co., Maryland.
 Elizabeth was the former wife of Benjamin Osborne.
 Children: Milcah.
 John married second to Sarah Griffith on 12 Jan 1764, the daughter of Samuel Griffith and Mary Raven.
 Sarah died on 20 Jan 1766.
 John died on 24 Dec 1767 in Baltimore Co., Maryland.
 Children: Elizabeth Treadway.

 Click Here to View the Will of John Tredway

 6. * William Tredway,

 (See 2nd Generation), born: 23 Oct 1738.